 Distributed force control ensures that stresses are uniformly distributed over the toes and that undesirable force transients and accompanying oscillations are avoided.
-At the toe level, embedded flexible fabric (Fig. 3) allows the feet to obtain a more uniform shear loading over the toes.
+At the toe level, embedded flexible fabric (Figure 3) allows the feet to obtain a more uniform shear loading over the toes.
 Together, the fabric and the cable "tendons" provide a load path that routes tangential forces from the toes to the ankles without producing undesired bending moments or stretching that would cause crack propagation and premature peeling at one edge of a toe.
 At the foot level, ankle compliance and a two stage differential mechanism balance normal forces among toes.
 At the body level, Stickybot utilizes force control to manage the tangential forces at the feet.
 This allows Stickybot to maintain dynamic equilibrium as well as increase or decrease the allowable adhesion force (as dictated by the frictional-adhesion model).
-In Stickybot, as in geckos, the combination of toe peeling (digital hyperextension) and directional adhesion are used to minimize detachment forces.
-To achieve smooth engagement and disengagement and control its internal forces, Stickybot uses force feedback coupled with a stiffness controller.
-Stickybot has force sensors located on its shoulder joints (Fig. 8) that measure the deflection of an elastomeric spring via a ratiometric Hall effect sensor (Honeywell: SS495A).
-In addition to providing an estimate of the force, the compliance helps to distribute forces among the limbs such that excessive internal forces do not occur and lead to contact failure.